How to Install VMware Workstation Player on Ubuntu 18.04

-VMware Workstation Player is a mature and stable virtualization solution that allows you to run multiple, isolated operating systems on a single machine.
+VMware is a mature and stable virtualization solution that allows you to run multiple, isolated operating systems on a single machine.

 This tutorial explains how to install VMware Workstation Player on Ubuntu 18.04.
 The same instructions apply for Ubuntu 16.04 and any other Debian based distribution, including Debian, Linux Mint and Elementary OS.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges .